In this tutorial I explain how to install a top cap, install the board on board cedar fence pickets, as well as add the outside trim.

 Ok if you missed last week’s post, I am in the process of rebuilding the privacy fence around our backyard.
 Instead of going with another standard pine picket fence we decided to upgrade to a board on board cedar fence with a nice top cap and trim.
-All the initial decisions are covered in detail in PART 1 of this series; if you haven’t done so already, check it out!
+All the initial decisions are covered in detail in part 1 of building a fence with a gate of this series; if you haven’t done so already, check it out!

 At this point, all of my stringers are in place and I am ready to move forward with a top cap.
 You can very easily make a similar fence without the added cost of a top cap, but I decided on it not only because we prefer the look of a top cap but also because the top cap adds to the stiffness and the strength of the fence.
 In addition to adding some stiffness to the top of the fence, the top cap also serves as a nice solid reference for placing the pickets, and ensures you are getting the same bottom gap on every picket.
 If you decide to not use a top cap, a mason line is needed to establish your top reference.

 Note: A mason line is basically a nice tight straight line (typically made from nylon) which runs from a starting point or pole, and is tied off to an end point or pole.
 The line usually has a small “line level” hung from it as a level reference.
 Once the line is tied off, it serves as the stopping point for the top of the picket.